 I first heard this phrase growing up around a couple of entrepreneurs/accountants — my parents and grandparents.
 My grandparents always had their own company.
 Granddad was the salesmen and grandma was the accountant.
 My parents were the same except Dad was more product visionary than sales and mom was the back office, including accounting.
 They all understood how to manage cash.

 In fact, you don’t start multiple businesses during your life unless you understand how to manage cash.
 This was the root of success for both my grandparents and parents.
 Stretching out payables and pulling in receivables is not something they were taught.
 It was something they experienced.
 I think this is true for everyone.
-Think about it: How well did you understand managing cash before you needed to worry about making payments next week?
+Think about it, how well did you understand managing cash before you needed to worry about making payments next week?
 What about your clients?
 And they probably don’t even have an accounting degree or any training in accounting.

 Even though I heard this adage over and over as a kid, and received a quantitative economics degree and worked for PriceWaterhouse as an accountant, I didn’t understand how to do this well until I experienced it firsthand, when I started PayCycle.
 That’s when the conversations from the dinner table came to be front of mind.
 Reviewing the weekly check run always involved more complexity than I imagined.
 Questions such as whom do I pay this week?
 Who got paid recently?
 What does the contract say?
 Does my team want me to pay this vendor?
 What money is coming in next week?
 Why hasn’t that customer paid me?
 How confident am I that the money will come in?
 I could go on and on, but you get the drift.
 I had to experience it to understand all the idiosyncrasies.

-So as you think about budgeting and forecasting, I would encourage you to think more about the tools you use to manage cash.
+So as think about budgeting and forecasting, I would encourage you to think more about the tools you use to manage cash.
 When I talk with accountants, I often hear about the piecing together of multiple systems — using spreadsheets, online banking, accounting software and sticky notes, to name a few.
 And yet, if the most important thing is cash, shouldn’t the business use a sophisticated approach to managing it?

-This may sound sacrilegious, but I never log in to our accounting software.
+This may sound sacrilegious, but I never login into our accounting software.
 That’s the job of my controller.
 Granted, our business is a bit more complicated than most and warrants a full-time controller, but when I talked to my dad about running his business it was the same.
 As I talk to more and more small businesses, it’s clear that business owners look at the P&L and balance sheet infrequently.
 But we look at cash daily.
 What tools are you giving them to help them manage cash?

 When I think back to the conversations at the dinner table, managing cash was a team effort.
 It included my parents and grandparents, staff in the office, remote accountants, vendors, and customers.
 It was something that was done on Saturdays or after hours.
 Interestingly enough, I have noticed that most of the email invoices we receive are coming in after hours or on the weekend.
 Some things don’t change.